Sleitnick/luau-api/docs/guide/native-userdata.md

 native_opts.userdataAccess = ud_access;
 ```

-Our next chunk of code will be the most confusing, as we're interfacing with Luau's `IrBuilder`.
-The various commands are documented in Luau's CodeGen `IrData.h` header.
+Our next chunk of code will be the most complicated, as we're interfacing with Luau's `IrBuilder`.
+The various commands are documented in Luau's CodeGen [`IrData.h`](https://github.com/luau-lang/luau/blob/master/CodeGen/include/Luau/IrData.h) header.
+Other than that, there is not much documentation outside of just reading the source code.

 The gist of what we want to do is: